JozefJarosciak/XenMinerWrapper/README.md

 ## Features

 1. **User-Friendly Interface**: No need to tinker with the code or command line.
 Set your Ethereum address and other options directly from the UI.
-2. **Automatic Script Update**: The application fetches the latest version of Jack's XenMiner script from GitHub everytime you press the Run button, ensuring you're always using the most recent and optimized version.
+2. **Automatic Script Update**: The application fetches the latest version of Jack's XenMiner script from GitHub every time you press the Run button, ensuring you're always using the most recent and optimized version.
 3. **Ethereum Address Swap**: Automatically replaces Jack's Ethereum address with yours, ensuring that mining rewards go directly to your account.
 4. **One-Click Execution**: Run the miner script (as many times as your computer can handle) with just one click.
 5. **Parallel Execution**: Execute the miner as many times as the physical CPU cores on your computer, maximizing your mining potential.